History of Christian thought on persecution and tolerance

 The High Middle Ages were pivotal in both European culture and Christian thought.
 Feudal kings began to lay the foundation of what would become their modern nations by centralizing power.
 They gained power through multiple means including persecution.
 Christian thought played a supportive role, as did the literati, a group of ambitious intellectuals who had contempt for those they thought beneath them, by verbally legitimizing those attitudes and actions.
-This contributed to a turning point in Judeo-Christian relations in the 1200s.
+This contributed to a turning point in Judeo-Christian relations in the 13th century.
 Heresy became a religious, political, and social issue which led to civil disorder and the Medieval Inquisitions.
 The Albigensian Crusade is seen by many as evidence of Christianity's propensity for intolerance and persecution, while other scholars say it was conducted by the secular powers for their own ends.

-The Late Middle Ages are marked by a decline of papal power and church influence with accommodation to secular power becoming more and more of an aspect of Christian thought.
+The Late Middle Ages are marked by a decline in papal power and church influence, with accommodation to secular power becoming an increasingly prominent aspect of Christian thought.
 The modern Inquisitions were formed in the Late Middle Ages at the special request of the Spanish and Portuguese sovereigns.
-Where the medieval inquisitions had limited power and influence, the powers of the modern "Holy Tribunal" were taken over, extended and enlarged by the power of the state into "one of the most formidable engines of destruction which ever existed."
+Where the medieval inquisitions had limited power and influence, the powers of the modern "Holy Tribunal" were taken over, extended, and enlarged by the state into "one of the most formidable engines of destruction which ever existed."
 During the Northern Crusades, Christian thought on conversion shifted to a pragmatic acceptance of conversion obtained through political pressure or military coercion even though theologians of the period continued to write that conversion must be voluntary.

 By the time of the early Reformation (1400–1600), the conviction developed among the early Protestants that pioneering the concepts of religious freedom and religious toleration was necessary.
 Scholars say tolerance has never been an attitude broadly espoused by an entire society, not even western societies, and that only a few outstanding individuals, historically, have truly fought for it.
 In the West, Christian reformation figures, and later Enlightenment intellectuals, advocated for tolerance in the century preceding, during, and after the Reformation and into the Enlightenment.
 Contemporary Christians generally agree that tolerance is preferable to conflict, and that heresy and dissent are not deserving of punishment.